There’s nothing like it here in the North West.

 “McKinney Group’s plans will enable those living across Greater Manchester and the North West to access an Olympic Sport that is growing in popularity, will help to promote an active lifestyle more generally, and will put Greater Manchester on the surfing circuit for local, national and international competitions.”

-Modern Surf is currently earmarked to open in 2023, subject to approval by Trafford Council, and will join the UK’s first city-based wellbeing resort – Therme Manchester – which is under construction now.
+Modern Surf is currently earmarked to open in 2023 and will join the UK’s first city-based wellbeing resort – Therme Manchester – which is under construction now.